shaibal13/CSI4460/README.md

 # 👉 Evaluation
 ## Experiment settings
 We conducted all experiments using 1× NVIDIA RTX 4070 (16 GB) GPU.
 We train all the models on the UNSW-NB15 dataset as the primary dataset and evaluated on both validation and test splits.
-This setup follows the problem statement and milestones defined in the project description.

 ## ⚙️ Training Parameters Summary